GEA960/Lazatech-Educate/README.md

 4. run 'npm install' command in order to create node_modules
 5. run "npm install firebase"
 6. run "npm install @angular/fire"
+7. run "npm install rxjs"
-7. then run ionic serve to see if it is working on your browser
+8. then run ionic serve to see if it is working on your browser
-8. After registering for a new account you should check your email for verification sometimes the mail goes to spam
+9. After registering for a new account you should check your email for verification sometimes the mail goes to spam